-6.0 Common terms
+6. Common terms in Expression of interest form

 Lead participant organisation is the organisation responsible for leading the research project and fulfilling CRCNA reporting requirements for the duration of the project.

 Participant or Participant organisation (as named in EOI form) are those organisations who: